purna-chandrasekhar/Global-Trends-Analysis/README.md

 ### Files:
 - `data/gapminder_full.csv`: Contains the original Gapminder dataset used for population, health, and economic trends analysis.
 - `notebooks\global_trends_analysis.ipynb`: Jupyter Notebook with the complete Exploratory Data Analysis (EDA) and visualizations of the Gapminder data.
-- `reports\global_trends_analysis.docx`: Document with detailed descriptions of visualizations and key findings from the EDA.
+- `reports\global_trends_analysis.docx`: Word document with detailed descriptions of visualizations and key findings from the EDA.
+- `reports\global_trends_analysis.pdf`: Pdf document with results of the analysis and visualizations

 ## How to use